New Additions to Blackmagic Lines

 Just unveiled was the latest version of DaVinci Resolve, v8, with enhancements including multi-layer timelines, XML import/export, real-time noise reduction, OpenCL processing, and automatic stereoscopic 3D image alignment.

-According to Blackmagic CEO Grant Petty, "This is the recorder that's affordable, the highest quality possible, and it uses standard SSD media, so it really is the next-generation broadcast deck." © 2011 NAB
+According to Blackmagic CEO Grant Petty, “This is the recorder that’s affordable, the highest quality possible, and it uses standard SSD media, so it really is the nextgeneration broadcast deck.”

 The latest product and technology information